Max-Garza/MSDAIS/README.md

   * 1.2.3.
 Machine Learning - A collection of notes relevant to Machine Learning
   * 1.3.1.
 Business Statistics - A collection of notes relevant to Business Statistics
   * 1.3.2.
 Optimization for Business Analytics - A collection of notes relevant to Optimization for Business Analytics
 * 2.X.X.
-Family - Temporary notes taken during classes or private research
-  * 2.3.1.
-Business Statistics - A collection of temporary notes taken during Business Statistics
-  * 2.3.2.
-Optimization - A collection of temporary notes taken during Optimization for Business Analytics
+Family - Articles written by the creator of these notes.

 Notes with prefixes are collections of smaller, conceptual notes.
 Conceptual notes have no prefix.